-The simple grammar we used in our example allows us to build simple sentences as the sentence in the example.
-However, we can also build sentences which are wrong, such as “the cat eats the mouse”.
+The simple grammar we used in our example allows us to build simple sentences such as the one in the example.
+However, we can also build sentences that are wrong, such as “the cat eats the mouse.”

-For this reason, in formal grammars there are various limitations how rules can be constructed.
-Chomsky developed a hierarchy – the so-called Chomsky-hierarchy – to describe different grammars of formal languages which increase in complexity.
+For this reason, in formal grammars there are various limitations on how rules can be constructed.
+Chomsky developed a hierarchy – the so-called Chomsky hierarchy – to describe different grammars of formal languages, which increase in complexity.

-The Chomsky hierarchy ranges from Type 0 grammar – also referred to as a phase structure grammar – that is recursively enumerable over context-sensitive (Type 1), and context-free (Type 2) grammars to regular grammars (Type 3).
-Each class is contained in the next class which is illustrated in the figure below.
+The Chomsky hierarchy ranges from the Type 0 grammar – also referred to as a phase structure grammar – that is recursively enumerable over context-sensitive (Type 1) and context-free (Type 2) grammars to regular grammars (Type 3).
+Each class is contained in the next class, as illustrated in the figure below.

 Chomsky’s Types of Grammars